tanvisankhyan/EEG_Signal_Classification/README.md

 The dataset containing extracted differential entropy (DE) features of the EEG signals.
 These data is well-suited to those who want to quickly test a classification method without propcessing the raw EEG data.
 The training set contains a total of 84420 data and testing set contains 58128 data.
 Each piece of data contains 310 values representing the data of 62 electrodes on 5 frequencies.

+SUMMARY

+Conducted a project on EEG-based emotion recognition, incorporating differential entropy features.
+Explored a dataset of 15 Chinese film clips encompassing various emotions.
+Applied feature scaling techniques to normalize the data.
+Implemented data augmentation, including Gaussian noise, to enhance training.
+Trained CNN, random forest, and XGBoost models, achieving an impressive 80% accuracy on the test set.
+Demonstrated the efficacy of utilizing EEG signals and differential entropy for precise emotion classification.
+Findings contribute to the field and provide valuable insights for future research in emotion recognition from EEG signals.